gmu-gd/motion22-summer/syllabus/index.md

 ### Content
 This course consists of many shorter exercises, a few longer projects, quizzes, and in class discussions.
 The exercises are to begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
 Quizzes will review information from the lessons and discussions will be used for critiques and analysis of relevant topics.

-#### project 1: moving poster
-Posters are traditionally a static medium but with more and more poster displays going digital and AR becoming a more widely available tool, posters can come alive.
-You will design a moving poster for a future event that uses AR to transform the printed version into motion.
-[More information here]({{ site.baseurl }}/projects).

-#### project 2: obstructions
+#### project 1: obstructions
 Obstructions in design can seem like a burden but being able to use them as a creative starting point is key.
 You will create a short video and then create the same video three more times.
 Each new video will be created using a series of obstructions chosen in class.
 [More information here]({{ site.baseurl }}/projects).

-#### project 3: something in motion
+#### project 2: something in motion
-Project three will give you the option of coming up with your own project or choosing from one of the projects I have listed.
+Project two will give you the option of coming up with your own project or choosing from one of the projects I have listed.
 The project will be a culmination of the skills and concepts you have learned throughout this course.
 [More information here]({{ site.baseurl }}/projects).

 ### Engagement
 This course has an engagement policy instead of an attendance policy.
 Your engagement will affect your final grade (and, by extension, the quality of your work) for this course.
 You are expected to actively and passionately take part in this course in the following ways.